techslateramu/allinone/interview-que/Docker.md

 - **Docker** is a containerization platform that allows you to create, package, and distribute containerized applications.
 Docker allows you to build an image of your application and its dependencies, and then run that image as a container on any machine that has Docker installed.
 Docker provides a simple and efficient way to run and manage containers on a single machine.

-- **Kubernetes**, on the other hand, is a container orchestration platform that allows you to deploy, scale, and manage containerized applications across multiple machines.
+- **Kubernetes** on the other hand, is a container orchestration platform that allows you to deploy, scale, and manage containerized applications across multiple machines.
 Kubernetes provides a way to automate the deployment, scaling, and management of containerized applications, making it easy to run and manage applications in a distributed environment.

 In summary, Docker is a tool for creating and running containers on a single machine, while Kubernetes is a tool for managing containers across multiple machines.
 While it is possible to use Docker without Kubernetes, using Kubernetes allows you to leverage the full power of container orchestration to run and manage your applications at scale.